LESBAT-HEIG-VD/EcoDynElec/docs/examples/downloading.rst

 Configuration via spreadsheet
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The spreadsheet used in this tutorial can be downloaded from the `examples on the github <https://github.com/LESBAT-HEIG-VD/EcoDynElec/raw/main/examples/Spreadsheet_download.xlsx>`__.
+The spreadsheet used in this tutorial can be downloaded from the `examples on the GitHub <https://github.com/LESBAT-HEIG-VD/EcoDynElec/raw/main/examples/Spreadsheet_download.xlsx>`__.

 .. figure:: ./images/ParameterExcel_ServerDownload.png